Travel guide

 Photo: Esdras Jaimes via Pexels

-How many GB do you need for a trip to Panama?
+How many GB do you need for your trip to Panama?

 This is the million-dollar question.
 The short answer: 6-8 GB for 1 week.
 The long answer depends on how you use your phone during the trip.

-Here's a guide to actual consumption by type of daily use:
+Here's a guide to actual consumption by daily usage type:

 • Basic use (maps, messages, occasional queries): 300-500 MB/day